Skip to content

 crates/ts-pack-core-ffi C-compatible FFI library (cbindgen)

-Language-specific packages live under packages/: python/, typescript/, ruby/, elixir/, php/, go/, java/, csharp/, and wasm/.
+Language-specific packages live under packages/: python/, ruby/, elixir/, php/, go/, java/, csharp/, dart/, kotlin-android/, swift/, and zig/.
+The Node.js and WebAssembly packages are published straight from crates/ts-pack-core-node and crates/ts-pack-core-wasm and have no packages/ directory.

 The core library (tree-sitter-language-pack) has four features: